 The most typical warranties that are standard across the industry are a 10-year limited compressor warranty, a 10-year limited parts warranty and sometimes a one-year limited labour warranty.
 If a manufacturer is not covering these as your basics, some thought needs to be put into whether or not you should purchase a unit from them.

-The local contractor who does the installation should also provide some type of labour warranty on the installation (usually at least 1 year, sometimes several).
+The New Brunswick local contractor who does the installation should also provide some type of labour warranty on the installation (usually at least 1 year, sometimes several).

 Maintaining Your Air Conditioner

 Keeping your air conditioning unit running well and prolonging its lifespan is an important part of ownership, and the tasks are fairly easy to complete with your owner’s manual and a little patience.
 Maintaining your unit can allow you to catch minor issues before they turn into bigger ones, avoid the cost of huge repairs and keep it running for 15 years or longer.